1:2 Brute Force Consensus

 If the attacker simply takes the hash power offline, the difficulty target would become much too high to find blocks, and the network would grind to a halt.

 The "true" chain with a record of transactions before the attack will always survive, though will now be the chain with less hash power.
-An emergency patch can be issued to port to a new chain, though the disruption in trust to the bitcoin protocol would be unimaginable.
+An emergency patch can be issued to port to a new chain, though the disruption in the network could potentially unwind billions of fiat equivalent in transactions.
+If you are an exchange like Coinbase, which Bitcoin do you accept as “real” bitcoin, the fake longer chain, or the honest chain?

 Let's hope this never happens.
 Fortunately short of these two attack vector's (plus the existential risk of quantum computers running Shor's Algorithm) are the only known ways to destroy Bitcoin.
 As we will find out in the next chapters, with more complicated ledgers that allow any arbitrary transaction to take place, there are many more attack vectors that can destroy these systems.